-Read more on how to set objectives and goals for you business.
+Read more on how to set objectives and goals for your business.

 Choosing Which Data is Relevant

-Among all the many types of customer segmentation you need to figure out which are most relevant to your business.
+Among all the many types of customer segmenting, you need to figure out which are most relevant to your business.

 Furthermore, you need to figure out which criteria from each will offer the most insight on your targeted customer.
 For example, which age group and gender in demographics?
-Which spending patterns and shopping locations in behaviour segmentation?
+Which spending patterns and shopping locations are in specific behaviour segments?

 After choosing which data to collect, you’ll need to find the best way to collect this data.
 The internet is your number one source for data collection on potential clients.

-Facebook ads are a perfect way to research customer segmentation data.
-Google Analytics is another great pool for client data.
+Facebook ads are a perfect way to research customer data.
+Google Analytics is another great tool for client data.
 Surveys can also be used to provide direct data from the clients.
 Read more about Google Analytics: Here!

-Establishing a Line of Communications with All Departments
+Establishing a Line of Communication with All Departments